-The aim of this subject is to develop a critical understanding of Australian society and to introduce students to sociological concepts theories and methodologies.
-Key focus will be on inequalities (class, gender, ethnicity) as they are reflected in areas of social life such as work, family, community, welfare, and deviance and social control.
+Develops a critical understanding of Australian society and introduces students to sociological concepts, theories and methodologies.
+Key focus is on inequalities (class, gender, ethnicity, race) as they are reflected in areas of social life such as work, family, community, welfare, media and social control.

-53.004 Introduction to Sociology: New Perspectives on Australian Society
+53.004 Introduction to Sociology: New-Perspectives on Australian Society